Katacc/Cmake-Template/README.md

 ## Static or shared libraries
-By default, static libraries are being used, remove these lines to enable shared libraries
+By default, static libraries are being used, remove these lines from `CMakeLists.txt` to enable shared libraries

 ```
 set(CMAKE_FIND_LIBRARY_SUFFIXES ".a")